 Larry White and Russell Tucker served 32 and 23 years in prison, respectively.
 They tirelessly seek to reform the criminal justice system.
 Larry is the founder of Hope Lives for Lifers and a public speaker on prison issues and preventing recidivism.
 Russell works for Phoenix House, a drug rehabilitation and re-entry program that works on inner reflection and reform.
-In the first of this two–part interview they share stories from life inside prison and how they’ve found strength, safety, and growth through AFSC.
+In the first of this two–part interview (part two found here) they share stories from life inside prison and how they’ve found strength, safety, and growth through AFSC.

 Christina: How do you push back against the oppressive systems against you, especially being a part of this program?